 You can click the Export Topology to PDF button to download a PDF of the topology.
 The downloaded file will have the object's name for which the topology is created, time generated and reference type.
 The PDF page will adapt its size to the displayed data but will not exceed 9000x9000 (maximum topology size).
-Please note that downloading a PDF file does not require for the topology to be displayed in the current SVG window.
+Please note that to download a PDF file, it is not required that the topology be displayed in the current SVG window.